Creating a Coping Plan To Support Your Child With Medical Procedures

 When kids experience a medical procedure, it is pretty easy for them to feel scared and out of control.
 Sometimes it can feel so discouraging to have a bad medical experience and then it feels like you are in an endless maze that it is difficult to find the exit.
 Recently, I had the privilage of recording a podcast with two awesome moms that started a foundation called Charlotte’s Hope Foundation.
 They started this foundation to support parents navigating having a child with medical complexities as they both have a child born with a rare medical diagnosis.
 To say these two women are amazing is an understatement.
 If you are a parent or caregiver of a child with medical complexities, lean into people or organizations like Charlotte’s Hope Foundation.
 Through their own medical journeys with their children, they have found hope and connection and they are here to support you through your own journey.
 After speaking with Charlotte’s Hope Foundation, it made me think about how overwhelming a diagnosis can be as a parent, especially painful medical procedures.

 Your child CAN develop skills to cope, but it might just take them time.
 There are a lot of things kids cannot control when they need a medical procedure, but there are ways to give control.
 One way is to create a coping plan.
-A coping plan is something you can write down on a sheet of paper or print so that you have multiple copies and give to staff who are taking care of your child.
 It streamlines communication to best support your child and it offers your child choices.
+It also can guide how you prepare your child for a procedure.
+It is meant to help the child decide their preferences for the procedures and, in turns, helps them know what to except.
+A phrase I say often is “you don’t have a choice to get the procedure, but you can have a lot of other choices so that you feel comfortable and confident.”
 Some children’s hospitals may even be able to put your child’s coping plan or poke plan into the EMR for providers to access.

 Here are some items to add to your coping plan: